Development of Windows Vista: Milestone 7

 Build 4042 (Milestone 7 compile; build date of September 9, 2003) was probably the earliest build to include the Slate theme (Lab06) instead of the Plex theme (winmain) seen in the previous builds.
 However, the Aero glass from Build 4039 was still present.
 The word "My" was removed from "Computer" and "Network Places", a change that carried over to the final version of the operating system.
 When Windows Sidebar was enabled, the word "Start" was removed from the Start button—a development used later in Windows Vista.
+The Pig Latin strings were reverted back to their non-Pig Latin counterparts, with the operating system name now defined as "Longhorn Professional Version 2003".

-Build 4050 (build date of September 28, 2003) was shown at TechEd 2004 in Israel and was one of the many 4050-numbered builds used in Microsoft demos, notably in the 2003 Professional Developers Conference.
+Build 4050 (build date of September 28, 2003) was leaked on January 23, 2020.
+It was the latest "Home" build of pre-reset Longhorn.
+It was one of the many 4050-numbered builds used in Microsoft demos, most notably in the 2003 Professional Developers Conference (PDC) as well as in TechEd Israel in 2004.

 Build 4051 (build date of October 1, 2003) is the build that was given to the attendees of the 2003 PDC show.
 It was leaked on October 20, 2003, seven days before the start of the conference.
-It introduced the Slate theme, which debuted in 4042.Lab06.
+It officially introduced the Slate theme, which was present in build 4042 (Lab06) that leaked years later.
 This build also contained an updated version of Internet Explorer with a version number of 6.05.
 New features noted by reviewers included a Download Manager, pop-up blocker, add-on manager and a tool to clear browsing history.
 Except for the download manager, which was eventually discarded, these features all appeared in builds of Internet Explorer included with preview builds of Windows XP Service Pack 2 a few months later.

 Build 4053 (build date of October 22, 2003) was leaked on March 2, 2004, and had some minor changes.

-Build 4066 (build date of February 26, 2004) was a build that, although identified itself as a "Server" build, contained many of the features only ever seen and associated with desktop builds.
+Build 4066 (build date of February 26, 2004) was a build that, although compiled as a "Server" build, contained many of the features only ever seen and associated with desktop builds.
 An updated version of Phodeo was included, as well as the Sidebar, a Mini-Windows Media Player, and associated sidebar tiles, a functioning build of the Desktop Window Manager and the Jade theme.
-This build also replaced many XP icons with new Longhorn icons, some of which greatly resemble icons in the final version of Vista.
+This build also replaced many XP icons with new high resolution Longhorn icons, some of which greatly resemble icons in the final version of Vista.
 This build was leaked on December 20, 2008.